Most of us want to live independently in our own homes for as long as possible, but as we get older we may need some support and assistance.

 If I get financial help from the council, can I arrange my own care?

-If you’re assessed as needing community care services you may be able to choose direct payments so that you can purchase and arrange your own care.
-These are regular payments paid by the council directly to you or a person you trust.
+If you’re assessed as needing community care services you may be able to choose something called direct payments.

 Alongside direct payments, the Government has introduced personal budgets which aim to give people more choice and control over how they arrange and pay for their social care services.